 While older homes and buildings are being outfitted with these new products retroactively, it can be hard to seamlessly integrate smart technology into an older structure.
 Smart technology works perfectly with new buildings because the buildings were designed with smart technology in mind.

 Climate Change Predictive Software

 Climate change affects the environment where buildings exist, and therefore, will affect the way the buildings themselves perform.
-New software allows architects to predict the way that differences in climate will affect a building before it is ever made.
+The new software allows architects to predict the way that differences in climate will affect a building before it is ever made.
 This enables architects to create more flexible, durable structures.
 Using specialised software tools, architects can create buildings that will last longer and function better over a period of decades.

 Virtual Reality Makes Models More Realistic Than Ever

 In the past, clients who hired an architect would be dependent on 3D models and 2D renderings to view the product before it was built.
 While these renderings can get the job done, there are limitations.
 3D models and 2D drawings can leave clients wondering about their finished product.
-Now architects use virtual reality head sets to allow clients to explore a rendering to their heart’s content.
-People who hire an architect to design a home, building or home remodel can use the VR headset to walk in the front door, explore the entry way, walk down hallways, open closets, look out windows and experience first-hand what it would be like to walk around in the structure.
+Now architects use virtual reality headsets to allow clients to explore a rendering to their heart’s content.
+People who hire an architect to design a home, building or home remodel can use the VR headset to walk in the front door, explore the entryway, walk down hallways, open closets, look out windows and experience first-hand what it would be like to walk around in the structure.

 Photo-Realistic Renderings Create a Colorful Picture of Finished Product

 Virtual reality has changed client presentations, while photo-realistic renderings have changed the way that architects envision buildings.
 Photo-realistic renderings allow architects to create ultra-realistic images of buildings that are not yet in existence.
 This enables architects to create a more accurate representation of their final product, which makes it possible to more precisely capture an idea and perfect a design before it is built.